ianstormtaylor/slate/Readme.md

 <br/>
 ### Documentation

-If you're using Slate for the first time, check out the [Getting Started](./docs/getting-started) guide and the [Core Concepts](./docs/concepts) to familiarize yourself with Slate's architecture and mental models:
+If you're using Slate for the first time, check out the [Getting Started](./docs/getting-started) guide and the [Core Concepts](./docs/concepts) to familiarize yourself with Slate's architecture and mental models.
+Once you've gotten familiar with those, you'll probably want to check out the full [API Reference](./docs/reference).

 - [**Getting Started**](docs/getting-started.md)
   - Installing Slate